MLB Rumors: Craig Kimbrel Can Move Onto Chicago Cubs Radar With Brandon Morrow Still Out, Columnist Says

 “How about the Dodgers offering one year at $25 million?” wrote New York Post columnist Joel Sherman on Thursday.

-But the Dodgers already have a closer in Kenley Jansen, who is already, at $19.3 million per year according to Spotrac, the highest-paid closer in the Major Leagues.
+But the Dodgers already have a closer in Kenley Jansen, who is already at $19.3 million per year, according to Spotrac, making him the highest-paid closer in the Major Leagues.
 Morrow’s $9 million paycheck from the Cubs makes him the fifth-highest paid closer.